Newport Centre (shopping mall): Stores

-The mall's official opening was on November 12, 1987.
-It was attended by New Jersey Governor Thomas Kean, Senator Frank Lautenberg, and The Smurfs.
-On that date the mall contained 75 tenants, featuring the two aforementioned anchor stores, Sam Goody, Benetton, Eddie Bauer and Hallmark.
+The mall's official opening was on November 11, 1987, attended by New Jersey Governor Thomas Kean and Senator Frank Lautenberg.
+On that date, the mall contained 75 tenants, featuring the two aforementioned anchor stores, Sam Goody, Benetton, Eddie Bauer, and Hallmark.
+The 1200000 sqft was intended to draw residents from the new Newport waterfront development and the surrounding area, as well as shoppers from Bergen County, where blue laws keep shopping malls closed on Sundays.